The Daily Walk with Love

 I must have installed various “distributions” or “distros”

 (honest).
 Well I also have done a LOT of experimentation with

 various Linux apps, multimedia, office, graphics, chat,

 everything, really, and here are my ideas on those for you.

-What’s best is, it’s all absolutely high quality and FREE!
+What’s best about Linux is that it’s all absolutely

 The Voice of Freedom in Ohio!